KevinWoodhouse/sketch-nudged/README.md

 2. Double click on **sketch-nudged.sketchplugin** to install.

 ### Easy Install
-If you use either <a rel="nofollow" href="http://sketchtoolbox.com/">SketchToolBox</a> or <a href="https://sketchpacks.com/" rel="nofollow">SketchPacks</a> for MacOS - Just search for "Nudged" and install from there.
+If you use <a rel="nofollow" href="https://sketchrunner.com/">Sketch Runner</a> - Just search for "Nudged" and install from there.

 ### Buying a Licence Key
 Nudged is currently 'free' for everyone...